nnja/python/README.md

-# Frontend Masters - Two Day Python Workshop
+# Frontend Masters - Two Days Intro And Intermediate Python Workshop

 These are the resources for Nina Zakharenko's Two Day Intro to and Intermediate Python Course